We have created some learning content to give you a taste of how of simple Health, Safety & Environmental management can be!

 Don’t forget to share this free resource if you find it valuable!

-Watch our animation below for an overview of the concept of reasonably practicable, before we dive deeper into some examples.
+Watch our animation video for an overview of the concept of reasonably practicable, before we dive deeper into some real-life examples of how it can be applied.

 In the Health and Safety at Work Act 1974 it simply states that it is the duty of employer’s to ensure, as far as is reasonably practicable, the health, safety and welfare of their employee’s.